project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/103-dan-kittredge-our-biggest-lever-against-climate-change-is-paying-for-food-quality.md

 ---
-title: 103 Dan Kittredge, our biggest lever against climate change is paying for food quality
+title: 103 Dan Kittredge Our Biggest Lever Against Climate Change Is Paying For Food Quality
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-02-02)